jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 $$

 First, let's assume that $E$ and $X$ are linearly independent.
-If not, then $X$ is a constant vector (why?) which we already know is a problem from @sec-Calculus, Exercise 2.
+If not, then $X$ is a constant vector (why?), which we already know is a problem from @sec-Calculus, Exercise 2.
 Therefore $E$ and $X$ span a plane in $\mathbf{R}^{N}$.